dallonasnes/spoonfed-commonvoice/README.md

 I want to generate `Spoonfed<Language>`

 ## Remaining Goals (in no particular order)
-1. Make package (so people can just pip install)
 1. Parse correctly and pinyin for chinese
 1. A new word is not another conjugation of the same word
 1. Use google cloud translate api to make cards of english -> language